+The Initialize call creates the initial solution generation.
 The inputs to the Initialize subroutine are as follows:

 option is a string that specifies an initialization option.

 size is the number of solutions to create by using a given option.

 The Initialize subroutine must be called to create the first solution generation, and can be used to reinitialize a solution population during the optimization process.
 The available options and their effect are as follows: